10x8596/App_development/README.md

-# Android_development
+# App_development
-A collection of all my android apps I've created
+A collection of iOS and android apps I've created